A reader has a very common situation:

 Good credit rating – can you get a 0% balance transfer?

 With a good credit rating this should be your first thought.
-These 0% deals aren’t a permanent solution to debt – and there are signs that they are getting less good and harder to get in late 2018 – but switching to paying no interest on some or all of your debts means you can clear it much faster.
+These 0% deals aren’t a permanent solution to debt – and in 2018 they became less good and harder to get in late 2018 – but switching to paying no interest on some or all of your debts means you can clear it much faster.

 MoneySavingExpert has a good guide to 0% balance transfers that covers what you need to remember and has an eligibility checker.
 It’s important you don’t just apply for a great sounding offer and then get rejected as that makes the next application a bit harder.

 If you can’t get an offer big enough for all of your debts, transfer as much high interest debt as possible.